 “No!”
 The terror in Jaylie’s voice is piercing, and I feel another surge of fury at Kiera.
 God, Kiera terrifies me enough.
 What the hell did she do to Jaylie?

 They both look over at me, and I realize I have to explain why I even came in here.
 I’d had this idea that the ghosts could check in on her, that I could talk to her somehow, make sure she didn’t get trapped.
 But now that I’m here…

 Without meaning to, I make eye contact with her, silver eyes in her heart-shaped face, long eyelashes thickened with mascara, and she sees all of it.
 I don’t mind.
 Because in return, without hearing anything from her, without anything except my own eyes, I can see that she hates it here.
 The sequence of events puts itself together, anyway.
-It wasn’t Jaylie who ended up pulling them into the Medium – it was whoever it was that witnessed Gurjas’s death.
-One of her alters.
+It wasn’t Jaylie who ended up pulling them into the Medium—it was whoever it was that witnessed Gurjas’s death.
+Rassar, or Jurie, one of the two—god, how do they pick their names?
 And I’ve got a sneaking suspicion that they’re the one calling the shots on whether or not she can leave on her own, too.

 “No,” I admit.
 “I hadn’t gotten that far.”